apache/samza/docs/startup/download/index.md

 If you just want to play around with Samza for the first time, go to [Hello Samza](/startup/hello-samza/{{site.version}}).

+### JDK Notice

+Starting in June of 2015, Samza will begin requiring JDK7 or higher.
+Please see [this mailing list thread](http://mail-archives.apache.org/mod_mbox/samza-dev/201502.mbox/%3CCABYbY7eGFKgSgqAPot1qC8LjKu%3DKGYOLcNg3WuxfYzySAS-d1Q%40mail.gmail.com%3E) for details on this decision.

 ### Source Releases

  * [samza-sources-0.8.0-incubating.tgz](http://www.apache.org/dyn/closer.cgi/samza/0.8.0-incubating)